 Regular school attendance is necessary for mastery of the educational program provided to students of the district.
 At times, students may be absent from class or not able to participate remotely.
 School staff will keep a record of absence and tardiness, including a record of excuse statements submitted by a parent/guardian, or in certain cases, students, to document a student’s excused absences.
 The following principles will govern the development and administration of attendance procedures within the district:

-The following are valid excuses for absences:
+Absences due to the following reasons are excused:

-Illness, health condition or medical appointment (including, but not limited to, medical, counseling, dental, optometry, pregnancy, and in-patient or out-patient treatment for chemical dependency or mental health) for the student or person for whom the student is legally responsible;
+Physical health or mental health symptoms, illness, health condition or medical appointment for the student or person for whom the student is legally responsible.
+Examples of symptoms, illness, health conditions, or medical appointments include, but are not limited to, medical, counseling, mental health wellness, dental, optometry, pregnancy, and behavioral health treatment (which can include in-patient or out-patient treatment for chemical dependency or mental health);

 Family emergency including, but not limited to, a death or illness in the family;